-She currently resides in Nashville, Tennessee and is a founding member of the O'Connor Band along with renowned violinist Mark O'Connor, Maggie O'Connor, and Forrest O'Connor.
+She currently resides in Nashville, Tennessee and is a founding member and lead singer of the O'Connor Band along with renowned violinist Mark O'Connor, Maggie O'Connor, and Forrest O'Connor.
 In January 2016, she signed with Rounder Records/Concord Music Group as part of the O'Connor Band.
 The group recorded their first album, "Coming Home," for the label with producer Gregg Field and engineer Neal Cappellino.
 It debuted at No. 1 on the Billboard Top Bluegrass Albums chart and won the GRAMMY Award for Best Bluegrass Album at the 59th GRAMMY Awards held in February of 2017.

 She and Forrest O'Connor also perform as the Americana duo Wisewater.
 “This is what being in a duo should feel like,” Kate says of collaborating with Forrest, a native southerner and recent Harvard grad.
 “I’m so inspired by him every day.
 I feel like we have not only similar musical tastes but also similar intuitions.
 The music we’ve developed together is special to me.
 I’m really confident in what we’ve got going.”
 Wisewater released their debut EP, "The Demonstration" in November, 2014.

 She also has recorded several solo albums, the most recent of which was produced by Kris Wilkinson and featured some of Nashville’s top session musicians, including Bryan Sutton, Viktor Krauss, John Gardner, Gary Prim, and Tim Lauer.
 She has played violin and sung background vocals for many world-class entertainers, including Rod Stewart, the Zac Brown Band, Keith Urban, Kelly Clarkson, Vince Gill, Amy Grant, Trace Adkins, Lady Antebellum, Jake Owen, Mary J. Blige, Sugarland, Darius Rucker, Rascal Flatts, Lucy Hale, Little Big Town, Katherine Jenkins, Idina Menzel, Martina McBride, Jennifer Nettles, Brad Paisley, LeeAnn Rimes, Lindsey Stirling, Charles Kelley, Jewel, Mickey Guyton, Alan Jackson, Sara Evans, Carrie Underwood, Kelsea Ballerini, The Band Perry, Lauren Alaina, Dan + Shay, Scotty McCreery, David Nail, Michael W. Smith, Mark O'Connor, Mary Gauthier, Alison Brown, John Cowan, Claire Lynch, and Emmylou Harris.